remusa/algorithms-practice/algorithms_&_data_structures/13_dynamic_programming/dynamic_programming.md

 * **Memoization**:
   * Remember a solution to a solved problem to avoid calculating it again.
+  * Ensures that a function doesn't run for the same inputs more than once by keeping a record of the results for the given inputs (usually in an object).
   * Form of caching that involves caching the return value of a function based on its parameters.
   * If the parameter doesn't change, it gets *memoized* (added to the cache) and